Difegue/TVC-16/content/027-mica-wpf.md

 };
 ```

-The [usual warnings](https://devblogs.microsoft.com/oldnewthing/?p=41373) apply since this attribute is undocumented, but if it's anything like the [Acrylic](https://withinrafael.com/2018/02/02/adding-acrylic-blur-to-your-windows-10-apps-redstone-4-desktop-apps/) WindowCompositionAttribute trick, it should at least work until WinUI 3 is far enough in development.
+The [usual warnings](https://devblogs.microsoft.com/oldnewthing/?p=41373) apply since this attribute is undocumented, but if it's anything like the [Acrylic](https://withinrafael.com/2018/02/02/adding-acrylic-blur-to-your-windows-10-apps-redstone-4-desktop-apps/) WindowCompositionAttribute trick, it should ~~at least work until WinUI 3 is far enough in development. ~~ lmao

+(**Note**: This attribute was removed from Windows 11 in insider build _22494_, and replaced by `DWMWA_SYSTEMBACKDROP_TYPE` in builds _22523_ and up.
+Scroll to the bottom of the article for more info!)

 Applying this flag to a HWND in WPF is quite easy: